Mapping the Future with Big Data

 About the Author

 Patrick Tucker is the deputy editor of THE FUTURIST magazine and director of communications for the World Future Society.
-His first book, The Naked Future: How the Science of Prediction Changes Everything, is forthcoming from Current in 2014.
+His first book, The Naked Future: What Happens in a World That Anticipates Your Every Move?, is forthcoming from Current in 2014.

 - About WFS